itsxwang/software-development/Backend/Databases/SQL/MySQL/mysqlKeywordsAndStatements.md

 - [`LIMIT` keyowrd](https://youtu.be/Hy3qbMAoEJk?si=o9_ww8VEOLBBCpdF&t=8297)
     - with this we can see range of records
+    - you can also add offset
+    - `SELECT * FROM table_name LIMIT 2,2 ;` : this will give 2 records starting from 3rd record

 - [`GROUP_BY`](https://youtu.be/Hy3qbMAoEJk?si=nIWPtNP4eb2A2Vvs&t=9307)
     - we can combine group by with `COUNT` and then it will count a values of a field of each group(means how many values of a particular field goes in the particular group) like this: